 If you have thought about hiring a home technology professional for a custom installation project, here are some things that will help you to prepare for your working relationship:

 The earlier you can meet with the home tech pro, the better.
 Often they will have design suggestions that can improve the system, and getting in early allows them to better integrate with the project's timeline.

-The home tech pro is not expecting you to know all the intricate details of the project - that's their job!
+The home tech pro is not expecting you to know all the intricate details of the project — that's their job.
 Instead, describe big ideas and concepts like, "We want music in these rooms" or "I want to be able to control these lights" or "I want a surround system in this room, but it can't dominate the room's décor."
 The home tech professional can take these big-picture statements and turn them into a system design.
 However, be sure to mention any must-haves.
-Notes like "We have a large movie collection that needs to be managed" or "I need to be able to remotely access my system" or "I want full control from my iPad" will help the home technology professional design a system that fully meets your needs and expectations.
+Notes like "We have a large movie collection that needs to be managed," "I need to be able to remotely access my system," or "I want full control from my phone" will help the home technology professional design a system that fully meets your needs and expectations.

 Depending on the scope of work to be done, systems can range in pricing from the thousands to well over six figures.
 Having some kind of budget in mind will allow the home tech pro to deliver the best system for your budget by choosing the best components and allocating your dollars where they will maximize performance.

 The home tech pro will likely want to visit your home and look at the space before a proposal is generated.
 This is especially true in retrofit jobs where things like running wiring can be quite difficult.
 Also, walking through a space makes it easier to visualize which products and designs will best fit.